Isolating an issue by using another user account

-When you first set up a Mac, you go through the Setup Assistant to create a default administrator account for you, configured to automatically log in to the computer.
-You can later add additional user accounts via System Preferences.
+When you first set up your Mac, you go through the Setup Assistant to create a default administrator account, configured to automatically log in to the computer.
+You can later add additional user accounts or turn off automatic login using System Preferences.
 Each account has its own desktop, user-specific preference settings, and account-specific folders (described below).

-In OS X, almost all the changes you make to settings for application as well as other data you create and modify are stored in your user account's Home folder ( /Users/your_account_name, also represented as ~/ ).
+In OS X, almost all the changes you make to settings for apps, as well as other data you create and modify, are stored in your user account's Home folder ( /Users/your_account_name, also represented as ~/ ).

-Here are some of the things that are stored in your user account's Home folder:
+Here are some of the things that are usually stored in a user account's Home folder:

-- All the files in your Documents, Downloads, Movies, Music, Pictures, Public and Sites folders.
+- Files in Documents, Downloads, Movies, Music, Pictures, Public and Sites folders.

-- Any custom settings you have for applications such as Mail, Safari, Calendar (or iCal in OS X Lion and earlier), Finder, System Preferences, and other application settings you have modified, as well as third-party software settings.
+- Any custom settings created for apps such as Mail, Safari, Calendar or iCal, Finder, System Preferences, and other app settings you have modified, as well as third-party software settings.

-- Mail data, iTunes data (music, books, movies, apps), Contacts (or Address Book in OS X Lion and earlier) contacts and groups, Safari bookmarks, Calendar (or iCal) calendars and events, iPhoto photos and movies, iMovie projects, third-party application data, and most files that you interact with.
+- Mail data, iTunes data (music, books, movies, apps), Contacts or Address Book contacts and groups, Safari bookmarks, Calendar or iCal calendars and events, iPhoto photos and movies, iMovie projects, third-party application data, and most files that you interact with.

 When to troubleshoot with another user account

-Testing with a new user isn't usually the first thing to do when isolating an issue, but should be tried before steps such as reinstalling applications, reinstalling OS X, or erasing the OS X disk.
+Testing with a new user isn't usually the first thing to do when isolating an issue, but should be tried before steps such as reinstalling apps, reinstalling OS X, or erasing the startup disk.

-If an issue occurs only when logged in to a specific user account, reinstalling the operating system or applications are not useful troubleshooting steps.
-If an issue does not occur when logged in to a new user account, then you know OS X and your installed applications are working as expected.
+If an issue occurs only when logged in to a specific user account, reinstalling OS X or apps are not useful troubleshooting steps.
+If an issue doesn't happen when logged in to a new user account, then you know OS X and your installed applications are working as expected.